Admissions

 Satisfactory Academic Progress

-CCMS Policy for Satisfactory Academic Progress
+CCMS Policy for Satisfactory Academic Progress (Effective July 1, 2024, for all enrollment periods beginning with Fall 2024)

-To be eligible for Title IV funds, a student must make satisfactory academic progress.
+To be eligible for Title IV funds, a student must make satisfactory academic progress (SAP).
 For financial aid purposes, progress is measured by the student’s grade point average, percentage of credit hours earned in relation to those attempted, and the length of the academic program.
 The Office of Financial Aid monitors SAP (qualitative and quantitative reviews) at the end of each semester in Populi.
 The Title IV SAP policy at CCMS is as strict as the SAP policy for students enrolled in the same program of study who are not receiving Title IV funds at CCMS and adheres to the SAP regulations as outlined in the FSA Handbook, Volume 1, Chapter 1, pages 21-32.
 In order to assure that students make progress toward earning a degree both in terms of number of hours completed and cumulative GPA, CCMS employs the following financial aid satisfactory progress policy:

 SEMESTER PROGRESS: Students must, at a minimum, receive a satisfactory grade (*) in the courses they attempt each semester. *For purposes of financial aid, satisfactory grades are A, B, C, D, S, SP or P. Unsatisfactory grades are F, W, U, or I. Audits do not count as attempted hours and are not eligible for financial aid.
-NOTE: Unsatisfactory grades will not be counted as earned credit hours but will count as attempted credit hours.
+NOTE: Unsatisfactory grades will not be counted as earned credit hours but will count as

-Financial Aid Probation: A student who was assigned Financial Aid Warning status who does not meet satisfactory academic progress standards at the end of the subsequent semester sill be placed on Financial Aid Suspension.
-If the student chooses to appeal the suspension and the appeal is approved, the student is placed on Financial Aid Probation status.
+Financial Aid Probation: Students not meeting Financial Aid Satisfactory Progress requirements will be placed on Financial Aid Suspension.
+If the student chooses to appeal the suspension to the CCMS Office of Financial Aid and the appeal is approved, the student is placed on Financial Aid Probation status.
 A student on Financial Aid Probation may receive financial aid for one subsequent semester.
 A student on Financial Aid Probation may be placed on an Academic Plan that will require the student to meet certain terms and conditions as determined by the CCMS Financial Aid Appeals Committee.
 At the conclusion of the SAP Financial Aid Probation semester, the student must meet the progress standards or fulfill the requirements specified in the Academic Plan.

 Financial Aid Suspension: A student may be placed on Financial Aid Suspension for one or more of these reasons:

-• A student who does not earn any credit hours in a semester.
+- A student who does not earn any credit hours in a semester.
 Any student on Financial Aid Suspension is ineligible for further financial aid and can only receive financial aid again if eligibility is regained by successfully appealing or making up the deficient hours.

-• Students who receive all I, F, W, or U grades in courses attempted in ANY semester will be placed on Financial Aid Suspension.
+- Students who receive all I, F, W, or U grades in courses attempted in ANY semester will be placed on Financial Aid Suspension.

-• Repeat courses will be counted in earned credit hours.
+- Repeat courses will be counted in earned credit hours.
 (Note: ALL courses attempted, except audited courses, count in total credit hours attempted.)

-• Transfer credit hours will be counted in both attempted and earned credit hours.
+- Transfer credit hours will be counted in both attempted and earned credit hours.

 CUMULATIVE PROGRESS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her degree requirements.
 Satisfactory progress is defined as passing all courses and earning a minimum 2.00 GPA each term at CCMS.
 Students must, in addition to the above, meet the retention standards of CCMS as outlined in the current CCMS Student Handbook.